nuitrcs/databases_workshop/sql/explore.md

 * [Date functions](#date-functions)

 This workshop uses PostgreSQL, and it was written for version 11.4.
-Much of the material though is relevant to other database systems and earlier versions of Postgres.
+Much of the material though is relevant to other database systems and nearly all is the same for earlier versions of Postgres.

 # Exploring a Database